mooadd/maximo/ReadMe.txt

-What to install:
-=> npm i --save express
-=> npm i -g nodemon
+How to install all node modules:

-=> npm i body-parser
+=> npm install

 How to run:

 => nodemon

-You simply just type 'nodemon'